 Other humanitarian intervention included legal aid.
-In November 1994, Paul Watson wrote that "it will be impossible to bury the past along with [the corpses] as long as thousands of suspected murderers hide from justice in refugee camps just across Rwanda's borders".40 This was especially true immediately following the genocide.
-The Rwandan legal infrastructure had been decimated and could not viably hope to carry out justice against the perpetrators of the genocide itself.41 Thus, the international community had the opportunity to intervene socially by providing a source of legal accountability in hopes of bringing reconciliation for some of the human rights violations it had allowed to be committed.
+In November 1994, Paul Watson wrote that "it will be impossible to bury the past along with [the corpses] as long as thousands of suspected murderers hide from justice in refugee camps just across Rwanda's borders".
+40 This was especially true immediately following the genocide.
+The Rwandan legal infrastructure had been decimated and could not viably hope to carry out justice against the perpetrators of the genocide itself.
+41 Thus, the international community had the opportunity to intervene socially by providing a source of legal accountability in hopes of bringing reconciliation for some of the human rights violations it had allowed to be committed.

 Legal intervention came in the form of the Arusha Tribunal.
-The Arusha Tribunal was officially created in November 1994 when the UNSC approved Resolution 955.42 The Resolution created the International Criminal Tribunal for Rwanda (ICTR) which was intended to "judge persons accused of genocide and crimes against humanity".43 among the leaders of the genocide".44 For example Jean Kambanda, the Prime Minister during the genocide, who "pleaded guilty to the crime of genocide",45 received a life sentence in prison.46 In bringing such perpetrators before a legitimate legal body, the ICTR not only meted out justice, but showed that the international community was at least nominally involved in recovery efforts.
+The Arusha Tribunal was officially created in November 1994 when the UNSC approved Resolution 955.
+42 The Resolution created the International Criminal Tribunal for Rwanda (ICTR) which was intended to "judge persons accused of genocide and crimes against humanity".
+43

+Between 1994 and 1999 the ICTR convicted 7 people, some of whom "were among the leaders of the genocide".
+44 For example Jean Kambanda, the Prime Minister during the genocide, who "pleaded guilty to the crime of genocide".
+45 received a life sentence in prison.46 In bringing such perpetrators before a legitimate legal body, the ICTR not only meted out justice, but showed that the international community was at least nominally involved in recovery efforts.
 Further, the ICTR brought about reconciliation by satiating a thirst for justice in the short term when it was most immediately necessary.